Image of Don Waack

 Overview

-Don also advises domestic and non-U.S. financial services firms regarding sensitive internal investigations and similar matters.
-He counsels financial services clients on internal regulatory compliance reviews and has represented clients in connection with a broad range of regulatory inquiries and investigations, including federal and state enforcement matters.
+Don also advises domestic and non-U.S. financial services firms on sensitive internal investigations and similar matters.
+He has experience structuring and managing cross-border internal regulatory compliance reviews and has represented clients in connection with a broad range of regulatory inquiries and investigations, including federal and state supervisory and enforcement matters.

 Work highlights